Pastoral Team and Pastoral System

 2. Further disruption or a significant disruption to learning will result in the student being ‘Exited’.
 The student must go immediately to the Exit Room where they will stay for the rest of that lesson.

-3. A Hub will be set automatically if a student is sent to the Exit Room.
+3. An After School Detention will be set automatically if a student is sent to the Exit Room.

-4. Failure to go to the Exit Room as instructed will result in the Exit staff alerting SLT to collect the student and take them to the Isolation room for the rest of the day.
+4. Failure to go to the Exit Room as instructed will result in the Exit staff alerting SLT to collect the student.
+This will lead to further sanctions

 The number of Exits that a student accrues will be closely monitored and the following sanctions will apply if multiple Exits are recorded: